openlibhums/memory-alpha/content/pages/support/email-and-reminders/email-logs.md

 - Accepted
    The email has been accepted by the email service for delivery.
 - Delivered
-   The email has been delivered to the recipient’s mail server.
+   The email has been delivered to the recipient's mail server.
 - Failed <!-- check with dev-->
    The email could not be delivered.